ethyca/fides/docs/fides/docs/cli/init-db.md

 ### DESCRIPTION

 The `init-db` command initializes and launches your Fides policy database.
-After you've initialized your database, you should add your policy resources by calling `apply`
+After you've initialized your database, you should add your policy resources by calling `apply`.

 ### OPTIONS